S-abk/tictactoe/README.md

 ---->>https://s-abk.github.io/tictactoe/<<----

-Developed in python and browser environments.
+Developed in python and javascript.